KennethEvans/VS-WindowsPerformance/README.txt

 Notes
 =====
-Can use the Event Viewr to view the logs.
+Can use the Event Viewer to view the logs.
   Applications and Services Logs
     Microsoft
        Windows